niiknow/vestacp/README.md

 *  ssh into vesta and restore your users from backup: https://vestacp.com/docs/#how-to-migrate-user-to-another-server

 ## Release Notes

-0.8.xx - add pagespeed and prep for next vesta release.
-It has been completely redone in anticipation for next VestaCP release and to include Nginx Pagespeed module so in order to upgrade to this image; please perform user backup, download of backup, and restore.
+0.8.52 - add pagespeed and prep for next vesta release.
+It has been completely redone in anticipation for next VestaCP release.
+In order to upgrade to this image; please perform user backup, download of backup, and restore.
 It's the same step as you would expect to migrate another server: https://vestacp.com/docs/#how-to-migrate-user-to-another-server

+The docker image has been redone to keep all users IDs the same to simplify upgrade.
+This means that, starting 0.8.52+, you can now simply upgrade the docker image when a new version is released.

 0.8.30 - first stable image